benjamincrozat/legacy-blog/README.md

 Some details about the production environment:
 - I host the blog on a [$6 DigitalOcean VPS](https://benjamincrozat.com/recommends/digitalocean).
-- I could have stopped here, but I'm also using [a managed MySQL database](https://benjamincrozat.com/recommends/digitalocean-managed-mysql-database) for peace of mind.
+- I could have stopped here, but I'm also using [a managed MySQL database](https://benjamincrozat.com/recommends/digitalocean-managed-mysql-database) for frequent automatic backups and not having to deal with anything related to the configuration.
 - I use Sentry to monitor errors.